The Cambridge Pork Pie 200 calendar event 2018

 - The route can be agricultural in places and therefore mudguards are requested for the benefit of café proprietors and other riders — and us cleaning up the pavilion afterwards.

 - This is an x-rated event — you must get just one proof-of-passage – a receipt – from a commercial establishment in Melton Mowbray, of which there are plenty.
-Please check that the time and date on each receipt is correct and that the place name (Melton Mowbray) is clearly shown.
+Please check that the time and date on the receipt is correct and that the place name (Melton Mowbray) is clearly shown (note that we are familiar with Greggs' receipts for Melton)

 - You are on a private excursion on public roads.
 The given route is advisory.